gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 Now we have to set up the container to use `/mnt/hf_cache` as the cache for HuggingFace models.
 To do this, we need to change two things.
 First, I'm pretty sure we have to make that directory from the Dockerfile.
 Then, second, we have to set `HF_HOME` environment variable via the cloud run deploy command.

-Arrghhh, we are getting so close - we got father this time - the bot actualy got a message from Telegram!!
+Arrghhh, we are getting so close - we got father this time - the bot actually got a message from Telegram!!
 I can see the following in the logs on Cloud Consol:

 ```text
 INFO - telegram_bot.score_text - Got text fragment from user